gdermog/invaders/README.md

 - Time to sudden death, score, ammo and player lives are displayed at the bottom of the screen
 - When player ship is destroyed, there is a brief invulnerability period indicated by blinking ship
 - When player is above all monsters, aliens gone to raids more often
-- Special crossower guest appears time to time, chasing player ship from sides of the screen
+- Special crossover guest appears time to time, chasing player ship from sides of the screen

 # Compiling and running Invaders

-SimFire ​​is a standard project for MS Visual Studio and MSVC.
+Invaders ​​is a standard project for MS Visual Studio and MSVC.
 It contains both a solution file and a project.
 It  assumes the C++20 language standard.
 Library [EnTT](https://github.com/skypjack/entt) is included in the project.